Nevermind-s/Fast-Furious-Autonomous/README.md

 - Behaviour on track 2 of the simulator old version (2016) to evaluate generalization

-The final modal is accurate on all the tracks, but not perfect as a human driver.
+The final model is accurate on all the tracks, but not perfect as a human driver.
+Increasing the number of epochs might lead to better results.

 ## Source
 - [VGG Paper](https://arxiv.org/pdf/1409.1556.pdf)